MicrobialDarkMatter/nanomotif/README.md

                         minimum fraction of reads that must be methylated at a position for the position to be methylated.
 These position are used for counting number of methylated position of a motif.
 Default: 0.6 --search_frame_size SEARCH_FRAME_SIZE
-                        length of the sequnces sampled around confident methylatyion sites.
+                        length of the sequences sampled around confident methylation sites.
 Default: 40 --threshold_methylation_confident THRESHOLD_METHYLATION_CONFIDENT
                         minimum fraction of reads that must be methylated at a position for the position to be considered confiently methylated.
 These position are used to search for candidate motifs.
 Default: 0.8